tomorekoya/asteroidslite/assign1/assign1.md

     - **Note** that if your repository is not found, or you don't have permissions, it's because our script could not finish setting the repository up until you had logged into gitlab.cs.umd.edu at least once.
-Please do this at once, then send mail to keleher@cs.umd.edu w/ subject "436 repository".
+Please do this at once, and then try again the next day.
+If it still fail, email me directly w/ subject "436 repository".
 2. Establish a new *upstream remote*:  `git remote add upstream git@gitlab.cs.umd.edu:keleher/cmsc436spring2020-starter.git` This remote will be where you *pull* startup files from when each new project, or iteration of a